Ryan White and Native American HIV/AIDS Awareness Day

 TA and Training Resources

-Several resources have been developed to address HIV/AIDS among Native American and Alaska Native populations.
+Various resources have been developed to address HIV/AIDS among Native American and Alaska Native populations.
+Below are highlights:

 - Clinician's Guide: Working with Native Americans Living with HIV.
 This document is for medical providers, and it summarizes cultural challenges and solutions for delivering HIV/AIDS care to Native Americans.
 The guide was developed in 2002 and has since been updated